Hot Weather Policy

 Thunder/Lightning: If you see or hear a thunderstorm coming, immediately suspend your game or practice and instruct everyone to go inside a sturdy building or car.
 Sturdy buildings are the safest place to be.
 Avoid sheds, picnic shelters, and bleachers.
 If no sturdy building is nearby, a hard-top vehicle with windows closed will offer some protection.
 The steel frame of the vehicle provides some protection if you are not touching metal.
 Outdoor activity should resume 30 minutes after the last sound of thunder or flash of lightning.
 If inclement weather is in the area, we asked that parents stay close by if the training session or games cancel.

-Weather hotline for training: We will try to decide before 4pm each day if weather has impacted the training schedule for the evening ahead.
-We will update weather line and also contact each coach and PA via email to provide an update.
-If no update has been made on the weather hotline from the previous day, all training sessions are on as scheduled.
+PlayMetrics Alerts for training: We will try to decide before 4pm each day if the weather has impacted the training schedule for the evening ahead.
+We will update PlayMetrics and send out an alert to teams.
 Updates for games or events will come directly from the governing body.
-Weather Hotline:(859)750-7891